 Figures 17 and 18 contain findings from a series of questions related to the impact that financial incentives could have on participation in wellness programs.
-As in past years, there were very few differences by plan type.
-There were no differences between CDHP and traditional-plan enrollees when it came to time off (Figure 17).
-However, CDHP enrollees were more likely than traditional plan enrollees to report that they would probably participate if they were offered a \$250 cash incentive, and CDHP enrollees were more likely than traditional plan enrollees to report that they would probably participate if the employer increased premiums for non-participants.
-When it came to the impact of cost sharing, there were no differences by plan type (Figure 18).
-However, cost-sharing incentives to participate still mattered to many individuals, regardless of plan type.
-It was found that, concerning most questions, between about 56 percent and about 69 percent of participants said they would participate in wellness programs if there was some type of financial incentive related to cost sharing for office visits and prescription drugs.
+As in past years, there were a few differences by plan type.
+CDHP enrollees were more likely than traditional-plan enrollees to report that they would probably participate if the employer increased premiums for non-participants, or if they were required to participate to enroll in the preferred health plan (Figure 17).
+There were no differences between HDHP and traditional-plan enrollees.
+When it came to the impact of cost sharing, there were also just a few differences by plan type (Figure 18).
+CDHP enrollees were more likely than traditional-plan enrollees to participate if there was an increase in drug-cost sharing, or a decrease in office-visit cost sharing for wellness program participants.
+Overall, however, cost-sharing incentives to participate still mattered to many individuals, regardless of plan type.
+It was found that, concerning most questions, between about 57 percent and about 79 percent of participants said they would participate in wellness programs if there was some type of financial incentive related to cost sharing for office visits and prescription drugs.
+One incentive unique to CDHP was also found to be potentially effective: 84 percent of CDHP enrollees said they would participate in a wellness program if their employer increased their HSA contribution.